Kristen Rotz

 (717) 238-7365 x201 | krotz@uwp.org

-Kristen Rotz is an experienced nonprofit association leader with ten years at the helm of United Way of Pennsylvania.
+Kristen Rotz is an experienced state association leader with eleven years at the helm of United Way of Pennsylvania.
 She believes United Way is integral to bring stakeholders together from every sector to advance solutions to community problems, and build equitable, healthy communities.

 During her career, Kristen has helped to shape changes to state law and regulations for a variety of issues ranging from how county human services are funded to alternative energy credits and tax assessment benefits for farms and forestland.
 Her tenure as the chief executive at two different membership organizations has been characterized by improving their financial standing and value-add service to members.
 She enjoys crafting strategies and mobilizing public interest advocates to engage in grassroots policy advocacy.